ColorlibHQ/gentelella/README.md

 We would love to see how you use this awesome admin template.
 You can notify us about your site, app or service by tweeting to [@colorlib](https://twitter.com/colorlib).
 Once the list will grown long enough we will write a post similar to [this](https://colorlib.com/wp/avada-theme-examples/) to showcase the best examples.

-## License information
-Gentellela is licensed under The MIT License (MIT).
-Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
-But you always need to state that Colorlib is the original author of this template.

-Project is developed and maintained by [Colorlib](https://colorlib.com/ "Colorlib - Make Your First Blog") and @puikinsh

 ## Theme Demo
 ![Gentelella Bootstrap Admin Template](https://cdn.colorlib.com/wp/wp-content/uploads/sites/2/gentelella-admin-template-preview.jpg "Gentelella Theme Browser Preview")